Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external coherent drive: Non-interacting case ( )

 The different colors correspond to different behaviors, namely stationary state vs. limit cycle and no real gap vs. real gap at $k=0$.
 The hatching indicates the regions where some finite-$k$ modes are unstable: here the system does not admit any spatially uniform stable solution and will develop a spatial modulation in the $xy$ plane, with the possibility of eventually reaching a spatially modulated steady state.

 As a general remark, we note that the coloring is symmetric under a change of the sign of $\Delta$: as mentioned above, the equation of motion for the uniform field component at $k=0$ are in fact complex conjugate for $\pm \Delta$.
-On the other hand, the hatching is non symmetric, reflecting the fact that the Bogoliubov spectrum is strongly affected by a change in the sign of $\Delta$ and, as mentioned above, the finite-$k$ instability is only present on the $\Delta>0$ side.
+On the other hand, the hatching is non symmetric, reflecting the fact that the Bogoliubov dispersion is strongly affected by a change in the sign of $\Delta$ and, as mentioned above, the finite-$k$ instability is only present on the $\Delta>0$ side.
+In specific, we can identify the following regions: